 Ann Shulman, Executive Director

-Ann’s focus is on environmental programs in foundations and NGO’s, as well as organizations working in the fields of education, health and human well being, and women’s philanthropy.
+Ann’s focus is on environmental programs, as well as foundations and NGO’s working in the fields of education, health and human well being, reproductive rights, criminal justice reform and women’s philanthropy.
 She is passionate about using the power of effective communication to transform human systems to do their good work even better.

 Ann earned her B.S. in Psychology from Duke University, her J.D. from U.C.
 Berkeley Boalt Hall School of Law, and her LL.M. in International Law from the European University Institute.
-She is currently on the faculty of the Hastings College of Law in San Francisco where she teaches courses on facilitation.
+She is an adjunct faculty member of the Hastings College of Law in San Francisco where she teaches courses on facilitation.

 Steve Colwell, CEO